-the traditional Rescorla-Wagner modelRescorla & Wagner, 1972).
-The findings challenge the RW model this model predicts that B should be treated equivalently across the BB and IS conditions.
-First, the association between object B and the outcome identical in both conditions; that is, B shown to produce the effect (in combination with object A) twice in both conditions.
-Second, this model only makes weighted adjustments to cues that are present, which B not during the "A" phases in both the BB and IS conditions.
-This means that because object B is absent during the A phases of the BB and IS tasks, the RW model predicts that the associative strength between and the blicket effect should remain unchanged across the experimental trials in both conditions, and thus further predicts that participants should treat B equivalently across both conditions. many learning trials for reliable associations to be established to make causal inferences,Finally, the BB and IS findings challenge not naturally encode base rates and explain children’s sensitivity to base-rate information.
+One specific kind of associative-learning model that has received considerable criticism in the developmental literature is the traditional Rescorla-Wagner (henceforth, RW) model (e.g., Rescorla & Wagner, 1972).
+The previous findings challenge the RW model for three key reasons.
+First, this model predicts that B should be treated equivalently across the BB and ISO conditions, which is a prediction that does not accord with participants’ actual performance.
+There are two reasons for this.
+First, the association between object B and the outcome was identical in both conditions; that is, B was shown to produce the effect (in combination with object A) twice in both conditions.
+Second, this model only makes weighted adjustments to cues that are present, which B was not during the "A" phases in both the BB and ISO conditions.
+This means that because object B is absent during the A phases of the BB and ISO tasks, the RW model predicts that the associative strength between object B and the blicket effect should remain unchanged across the experimental trials in both conditions, and thus further predicts that participants should treat B equivalently across both conditions.
+Second, the RW model requires many learning trials for reliable associations to be established and used to make causal inferences.
+In contrast, in the studies cited above participants engaged in BB (and ISO) reasoning based on a handful of learning trials.
+Finally, the BB and ISO findings challenge the RW model because it does not naturally encode base rates and thus is ill-equipped to explain children’s sensitivity to base-rate information.

 How should BB reasoning be operationalized and an open question

-To date, researchers have operationalized BB reasoning in terms of the difference in treatment of object B between the BB and ISO conditions (although see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994); that is, some researchers have operationally defined BB reasoning as greater B choices in the ISO condition than in the BB condition.
+To date, researchers have operationalized BB reasoning in terms of the difference in the treatment of object B between the BB and ISO conditions (although see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994); that is, some researchers have operationally defined BB reasoning as greater B choices in the ISO condition than in the BB condition.
 This way of operationally defining BB reasoning was presumably motivated by two factors.
 First, if the causal status of object A—which can be determined unequivocally when object A is placed alone on the machine—causes participants retrospectively to reevaluate the causal status of object B, then participants should consider B to be less of a blicket in the BB condition than in the ISO condition.
 This is because A by itself fails to produce the effect in the ISO condition but produces the effect by itself in the BB condition.
 Second, proponents of this operationalization of BB reasoning have used the fact that participants do treat object B differently between the BB and ISO conditions as evidence against rudimentary associative-learning models such as the RW model.
 This was based on the fact that the RW model predicts that participants should treat object B equivalently between the ISO and BB conditions because the frequency with which object B and the machine’s activation co-occurred was identical between both conditions.